JuliaGraphics/Gtk.jl/README.md

 ### Constants

-Interaction with GTK sometimes requires constants, which are bundled into the `Gtk.GConstants` module.
+Interaction with Gtk sometimes requires constants, which are bundled into the `Gtk.GConstants` module.
-`GConstants` in turn contains modules corresponding to each GTK `enum` type.
+`GConstants` in turn contains modules corresponding to each Gtk `enum` type.
 For example, constants corresponding to the [GdkEventMask](https://developer.gnome.org/gdk3/stable/gdk3-Events.html#GdkEventMask) are in `Gtk.GConstants.GdkEventMask`.
 Each constant can be referred to by its full Gtk name or by a shortened name, for example `GDK_KEY_PRESS_MASK` can also be used as `KEY_PRESS`.
 The rule for generating the shortened name is that